 There are some essential factors that ball mill manufacturers have to keep in mind:

-- Density: The ball media must be heavier than the material being grounded.
+The ball media must be heavier than the material being ground.
 Otherwise, it would simply stay or float on top of the material.
 A lighter material will not have enough force to make any meaningful impact on the material.

-- Size: The size of the ball media must be substantially bigger than the largest of the materials to be grounded.
-But keep in mind, that you cannot have very large-sized media.
-The smaller the ball size, the smaller will be the resultant grounded material.
+The ball media size must be substantially bigger than the largest of the materials to be grounded.
+But keep in mind that you cannot have very large-sized media.
+The smaller the ball size, the smaller the grounded material will be.

 The composition or the material of the ball media is itself important.
 If the material of the media is to be part of the finished product, we have to see that it achieves the objective.

 But if that is not the case, the media’s reaction to the grounded material must be evaluated carefully.
 The ball’s impact and reactivity can occur in many forms.